Israel reopens Gaza crossings, lets Palestinians back to work after two weeks

 The move comes amid stepped-up international efforts by Egypt and the United Nations to defuse tensions and prevent a new round of armed conflict in the enclave.

-For around two weeks, protestors throwing stones and explosive devices have faced off against Israeli troops who have responded with live fire, killing at least one man and wounding dozens more.
+For around two weeks, protesters throwing stones and explosive devices have faced off against Israeli troops who have responded with live fire, killing at least one man and wounding dozens more.

 Protests on Wednesday were less intense, and so was the Israeli response.
 A Palestinian official familiar with mediation efforts told Reuters the development came "upon the request of mediators to de-escalate tensions".